An exclusive, personal and uncensored documentary review

 And it all leads up to this one last thing that I want to impart with you.
 God is love.

-It's not about how many Scriptures you quote, it's about how you take the story of love and live it and show it to others.
+It's not about how many Scriptures you're able to quote, it's about how you take the story of love and live it and show it to others.

 'The Heretic' raises a lot of eyebrows, as it should but it should also raise a lot of questions.
 The main point that I get from this is, we have a lot of questions, but not everyone nor the Bible can answer all those questions.